 Beyond Care: Research and the LGBTQ+ Community

 Moffitt understands the power of research to ignite progress and change.
 The cancer center’s Miles for Moffitt community fundraising events support important innovative research, including the LGBTQ+ Research Group led by Matthew Schabath, PhD.
-This group is actively involved in numerous researching studies including i) identifying disparities among LGBTQ+ populations across the cancer care continuum, ii) addressing cultural competency and humility training for physicians regarding the care of LGBTQ+ patients, and iii) establishing multi-institutional consortia designed to facilitate LGBTQ+ cancer research.
+This group is actively involved in numerous research studies including i) identifying and eliminating health disparities among LGBTQ+ populations across the cancer care continuum, ii) addressing cultural competency and humility training for clinical care teams regarding equitable and personalized care of LGBTQ+ patients, and iii) establishing multi-institutional consortia designed to facilitate LGBTQ+ cancer research.

 Some of the LGBTQ+ Research Group’s published works include:

 - the first comprehensive review and synthesis of published literature on LGBTQ+ and cancer incidence, mortality, quality of life, and survivorship issues – which appeared in one of the nation’s most influential peer-reviewed publications